Unity-Technologies/ml-agents/docs/Migrating.md

 * The definition of the gRPC service has changed.
 * The online BC training feature has been removed.
 * The BroadcastHub has been deprecated.
 If there is a training Python process, all LearningBrains in the scene will automatically be trained.
 If there is no Python process, inference will be used.
 * The Brain ScriptableObjects have been deprecated.
-The Brain Parameters are now on the Agent.
+The Brain Parameters are now on the Agent and are referred to as Behavior Parameters.

 #### Steps to Migrate
 * In order to be able to train, make sure both your ML-Agents Python package and UnitySDK code come from the v0.11 release.
 Training will not work, for example, if you update the ML-Agents Python package, and only update the API Version in UnitySDK.